-The Company had a net loss of \$30.7 million for the nine months ended September 30, 2023 and an accumulated deficit of \$233.6 million as of September 30, 2023, as a result of incurring losses since its inception.
+The Company had a net loss of \$10.3 million for the three months ended March 31, 2024 and an accumulated deficit of \$253.5 million as of March 31, 2024, as a result of incurring losses since its inception.
 The Company expects to continue to incur net losses into the foreseeable future in connection with its ongoing activities, particularly as the Company expands its clinical program with tegoprubart, continues the research and development of, and seeks marketing approval for, its product candidates.
 In addition, if the Company obtains marketing approval for any of its product candidates, the Company expects to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 The Company has financed operations primarily by net proceeds from the sale of preferred and common stock and warrants.

-On April 28, 2023, the Company entered into a Securities Purchase Agreement (the "Securities Purchase Agreement") with certain institutional and accredited investors (the "Purchasers"), pursuant to which the Company agreed to issue and sell to the Purchasers in a private placement (the "Private Placement") shares of common stock and warrants in a series of three potential closings.
+On April 28, 2023, the Company entered into a Securities Purchase Agreement (the "2023 Securities Purchase Agreement") with certain institutional and accredited investors, pursuant to which the Company agreed to issue and sell to the investors in a private placement (the "2023 Private Placement") shares of common stock and warrants in a series of three potential closings.
 On May 5, 2023, the initial closing occurred and the Company received \$35.0 million, in exchange for 8,730,168 shares of common stock, pre-funded warrants to purchase 6,421,350 shares of common stock and additional common stock warrants to purchase 15,151,518 shares of common stock (or pre-funded warrants in lieu thereof).
-The Company may receive up to an additional \$105.0 million in tranche financing in a second and a third closing, subject to achieving specified clinical development milestones and volume weighted average share price levels and trading volume conditions, and an additional \$45.5 million assuming the exercise of all common stock warrants issued in the initial closing of the Private Placement.
+The Company may receive up to an additional \$105.0 million in tranche financing in a second and a third closing, (the "Second Closing" and "Third Closing," respectively), subject to the satisfaction or waiver of specified conditions, including achieving specified clinical development milestones and volume weighted average share price levels and trading volume conditions, and an additional \$45.5 million assuming the exercise of all common stock warrants issued in the initial closing of the 2023 Private Placement.
 See Note 9.
-"Stockholders' Equity" for further information regarding the Private Placement.
-Due to the contingent nature of the exercise of the common stock warrants and the second and third closings of the Private Placement, accounting principles generally accepted in the United States of America ("GAAP") requires the Company to exclude them from its going concern analysis.
-If these events do not occur or the Company is unable to secure additional capital or is unable to do so on acceptable terms, it will be forced to significantly alter its business strategy, substantially curtail its current operations, or liquidate and cease operations altogether.
+"Stockholders' Equity" for further information regarding the 2023 Private Placement.